• Skip to primary navigation

 Types of Medical Malpractice

-Malpractice may also be associated with a birth injury, surgical errors, or a medical product liability.
-If you’ve been a victim to any of these situations in the past, speak with your lawyer as soon as possible regarding your options.
+Malpractice may also be associated with a birth injury, surgical errors, or medical product liability.
+If you’ve been a victim of any of these situations in the past, speak with your lawyer as soon as possible regarding your options.

 Basic Requirements for a Claim